Injuns4Trump/ISIS/README.md

-# Common Problems and Fixes:
+# Common Problems and Solutions:

 - Image results are posted randomly instead of in sequential order.
 // I intend to change this eventually once I stop being too lazy.